6. Sister Immaculata, 1983

 The Musées Royaux des Beaux-Arts de Belgique - Art Moderne, Brussels, conserves the portrait Father Xavier, rendered with strong chiaroscuro modeling of lights and shading.
 Brilliant highlights illuminate the elderly monk's lean visage and white hair and accentuate the collar on the distinctive Hungarian Benedictine habit.
 The artist's vigorous modeling with the chalks brings a liveliness to the octogenarian's presence in the portrait, which poignantly reveals a sense of the man's younger, hardier years.

-The Royal Museum of Fine Arts of Belgium acquired the portrait of Father Xavier with a drawing of a young hermit monk Brother Paulo whom Roseman drew the following year at the Monastery and Hermitage of Camaldoli, in Tuscany.
+The Royal Museum of Fine Arts of Belgium acquired in 1986 the portrait of Father Xavier and a drawing of a young hermit monk Brother Paulo, whom Roseman drew at the Monastery and Hermitage of Camaldoli, in Tuscany.
 (The drawing of Brother Paulo in choir is presented on the page "Benedictines, Cistercians, Trappists, and Carthusians.")

 Although drawings have traditionally served as studies or drafts in preparation for compositions to be realized in another medium, drawings can be works complete unto themselves.
 The artist's signature on a drawing, as well as the date or an inscription as to the identity of the sitter or place, confirm the artist's intention in creating an autonomous work.
 Complementary to his paintings, sculptures, and engravings, Roseman's drawings, which encompass a range of subjects in a variety of drawing materials, are autonomous works of art.